 Killalea Beach, better known as ‘The Farm’ is famous with surfers near and far, so look no further if you want to hit the waves - it’s one of the best holiday destinations close to Sydney.

-Stretch the legs a little more with hike at the Bass Point coastal loop, followed by a Toby’s Estate coffee at Naturally Tasty just up the road on your return.
-If you’re look for natural beauty for miles, Shellharbour should be your pick for a weekend away.
+Stretch the legs a little more with a hike at the Bass Point coastal loop, followed by a Toby’s Estate coffee at Naturally Tasty just up the road on your return.
+If you’re looking for natural beauty for miles, Shellharbour should be your pick for a weekend away.

 Set up camp at Reflections Killalea Reserve or reserve a dorm style room in the bunkhouse for a chilled backpacker experience.
 The ground boasts pristine coastal views and all the facilities for a great camp or bunkhouse stay.